microsoft/vscode-docs/blogs/2018/03/23/text-buffer-reimplementation.md

 The old lines array representation can take a lot of time to create and consumes a lot of memory, but it gives fast line look-up.
 In a perfect world, we would store only the text of the file and no additional metadata.
 Thus, we started looking for data structures that require less metadata.
 After searching in the data structure arsenal for a while, I found that [Piece Table](https://en.wikipedia.org/wiki/Piece_table) may be a good candidate to start with.

-### Avoiding too much meta-data by using a Piece Table
+### Avoiding too much meta-data by using a piece table

 Piece table is a data structure used to represent a series of edits on a text document (code in TypeScript):